wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/integrate-choreo-with-moesif.md

 Once you successfully add the key, you will see a delete option next to it.
 Currently, you can only configure one API key.
 If you need to add a new API key, you need to delete the existing key and add the new one.

 !!!
 Note
-    Once you configure the Moesif API key on Choreo, **wait for five minutes before you publish any data to the Moesif** API analytics platform.
+    Once you configure the Moesif API key on {{ product_name }}, **wait for five minutes before you publish any data to the Moesif** API analytics platform.

 ## Step 3: Invoke an API and observe the data on the Moesif Dashboard

-You have configured Choreo to publish data to Moesif.
+You have configured {{ product_name }} to publish data to Moesif.
 Let's see how you can view the insights on Moesif.

 !!! tip
-    - If you have not created an API and deployed it on Choreo, you can follow the [create and deploy a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/) guide to get started.
+    - If you have not created an API and deployed it on {{ product_name }}, you can follow the [create and deploy a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/) guide to get started.

 1. Invoke your API by following the [Test REST Endpoints via the OpenAPI Console](https://wso2.com/choreo/docs/testing/test-rest-endpoints-via-the-openapi-console/) guide.